rqwear/cvProject/README.md

 ___
 ##Other
 ___
 The sqlite database is used to save the data.
 The choice fell on this base because of the simple design of the project itself.
+Use .env to keep your private database and private key.
+There are special fields in .env for using postgresql.
+For sqllite in .env, only use the private key field.